-The 423-hectare Malcolm Bluff Shores property is located on the Niagara Escarpment on the north shore of Colpoys Bay, an embayment of Georgian Bay, and includes four kilometres of undeveloped Great Lakes shingle beach shoreline as well as an unbroken expanse of forested land.
+The 461-hectare (1,140-acre) Malcolm Bluff Shores property is located on the Niagara Escarpment on the north shore of Colpoys Bay, an embayment of Georgian Bay, and includes four kilometres of undeveloped Great Lakes shingle beach shoreline as well as an unbroken expanse of forested land.
 The Bruce Trail crosses the property, running along the top of the escarpment.
 The views from the trail looking out across Georgian Bay are spectacular.

 The Malcolm Bluff Shores property has an amazing physical diversity, with over 110 metres of elevation change from the beach to the highest point at the top of the escarpment.
 Six distinct geologic formations can be observed, as can wetlands, forests, talus slopes and vertical cliffs.
 Black bears, scarlet tanagers, ovenbirds, wood thrush, Canada warblers and peregrine falcons have been seen on the property, as have a number of rare fern species.

 In 2011, Ontario Nature and the Bruce Trail Conservancy joined forces to launch an ambitious initiative to save an ecologically important area from development.
 Many individuals, foundations and organizations gave generously in support of this effort.

 Access to the lower portion of the property is at the end of Mallory Beach Road.
 From Wiarton head north on Highway 6 and turn right onto County Road 9.
 Turn right onto Mallory Beach road and follow it until the road ends.
 A small parking area is located at end of the road at the entrance to an old logging trail.

 This is an official side trail to the Bruce Trail.
 This is a 4 km loop trail that will take you along the old logging road, and then down to the shoreline of Georgian Bay, as you make your way back to the Mallory Beach Road parking lot.